PhilT95/athenlyx/docs/blue/siem/index.md

 !!! tip
     A unique Windows Event ID to track is the ID **104**.
 This is logged every time a user tries to remove or clear event logs.

+## Elastic Stack

+The **Elastic Stack** is the collection of different open-source components linked together to help users take the data from any source and in any format, perform searches, analyze and visualize the data in real-time.

+### Elasticsearch

+**Elasticsearch** is a full-text search and analytics engine used to store JSON-formatted documents.
+It is an important component used to store, analyze and perform correlation on data.
+Elasticsearch supports RESTful API to interact with the data.

+### Logstash

+**Logstash** is a data processing engine used to take the data form different sources, apply the filter on it or normalize it, then send it to the destination which could be [**Kibana**](#kibana) or a listening port.
+A **Logstash** configuration file is divided into three parts.

+- [**Input**](https://www.elastic.co/guide/en/logstash/8.19/input-plugins.html): This part is where the source from which the data is being ingested is defined.
+- [**Filter**](https://www.elastic.co/guide/en/logstash/8.19/filter-plugins.html): This part is where filter options to normalize the ingested logs is specified.
+- [**Output**](https://www.elastic.co/guide/en/logstash/8.19/output-plugins.html): This part describes where the filtered data is being send to.
+It can be a listening port, Kibana Interface, Elasticsearch database, a file etc. Logstash supports many output plugins.

+### Beats

+**Beats** is a host-based agent known as *Data-shippers* that is used to *ship* or *transfer* data from endpoints to Elasticsearch.
+Each beat is a single-purpose agent that sends specific data to the Elasticsearch.
+You can find alle existing **Beats** by looking at the [official documentation](https://www.elastic.co/guide/en/beats/libbeat/8.19/beats-reference.html).

+## Kibana

+**Kibana** is a web-based data visualization that works with Elasticsearch to analyze, investigate and visualize the data stream in real-time.
+It allows users to create multiple visualizations and dashboards for better visibility.